chenxiex/chenxiex/README.md

 - 👋 Hi, I’m @chenxiex
-- 👀 I’m interested in playing video gmaes.
+- 👀 I’m interested in reading and web developing.
-- 🌱 I’m currently learning C++
+- 🌱 I’m currently learning C language.
 - 💞️ I’m looking to collaborate on nothing now.
-- 📫 How to reach me: 3584920386@qq.com
+- 📫 How to reach me: [chenxiex@outlook.com](mailto://chenxiex@outlook.com)

 <!---
 chenxiex/chenxiex is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.